The TRUNC function is one of the most common and versatile functions in Oracle. Let’s take a look at how it’s used and some examples.

-If you supply it a date data type, then it will return the portion of that value as specified by your format model.
-If you supply it a numeric data type, it will round the number to the specified number of decimal places.
+If you supply it with a date data type, then it will return the portion of that value as specified by your format model.
+If you supply it with a numeric data type, it will round the number to the specified number of decimal places.

 Let’s take a look at how this is used.

 The syntax of the TRUNC function is slightly different, depending on which data format you’re supplying.
 In both cases, there are two parameters.

 Using a date value, the syntax is: